Expellar/Final-Project-DAA/README.md

 ```
 # CopelliaSim

+  ## Features
+  - Path planning using Standard Dijkstra's algorithm and Improved Dijkstra's algorithm
+  - Interactive obstacle reposition
+  - Real-time obstacle avoidance
+  - Customizable start and goal points
+  - Visualized path drawing

+  ## Requirements
+  - CoppeliaSim
+  - Python
+  - Numpy

+  ## Usage
   - Open CoppeliaSim and load the provided .ttt file.
-- Start the simulation to observe the robot navigating the 8x8 grid.
+  - Run the simulation to observe the robot navigating the 8x8 grid.
   - The robot:
       Detects obstacles dynamically using the cost matrix.
       Recalculates paths using the Improved Dijkstra’s Algorithm.
       Adjusts its movements using a PID controller.

 # Code Structure
 ## C++ Implementation